HelpViewer/helpUser/en/README.md

   - &#127912; Switch color mode
     *(color, greyscale, white to black, black to white)*
   - 📚 Show all chapters as book
     *(after selecting page breaks and the method of printing Unicode icons in the text, simply click the button a second time and the result will be displayed)*
+    *(only chapters displayed in the topic tree, the help home page, and chapters referenced in the text are included in the output)*
   - &#8596; Move (toggle) sidebar to left/right
   - &#x1F532; Toggle UI to/from fullscreen
   - &#x274C;&#xFE0E; Close left sidebar